 The problem with detail command is that it takes a long time and requires a lot of effort to deal with deviations between plan and reality.
 Product development involves taking risks when developing new solutions.
 Trying to plan long term in detail will lead to a lot of deviations.
 These deviations must then be communicated back to the project manager who in turn will have to re-plan in order to deal with the situations that arise.
 The new plan will then be communicated to the parties concerned.
 All this takes a long time and requires a considerable effort.

+The solution to effective resource management in projects is to use mission command.
 If the project team understands the purpose of the project, what effects we wish to achieve, they can do detailed planning themselves in small steps as they advance forward.
 And when deviations and problems occur, they can handle the situation at their daily pulse meetings themselves.
 Thanks to mission command, we can save a lot of calendar time, and also a lot of working time.

 Effective resource management in projects